 The Fair Debt Collection Practices Act promotes the fair treatment of consumers by prohibiting debt collectors from using unfair, deceptive, or abusive practices.
 The Act prohibits calls to a debtor before 8:00 a.m. and after 9:00 p.m.
-A debt collector is not allowed to communicate with anyone other than the debtor or their attorney, without express permission.
+A debt collector is not allowed to communicate with anyone other than the debtor or the debtor’s attorney, without express permission.
 Creditors may not give false, misleading, or threatening statements.
-The Act subjects debt collectors to actual damages, and attorney’s fees and costs.
-Similarly, Florida Statute § 559.72, prohibits anyone collecting a consumer debt from: simulating a law enforcement officer; threatening force or violence; threatening to disclose information regarding the debt to another; or misrepresent that the collection effort is from an attorney.
+The Act subjects debt collectors to actual damages, attorney’s fees, and costs.
+Similarly, section 559.72, Florida Statutes, prohibits anyone collecting a consumer debt from simulating a law enforcement officer or a representative of any governmental agency, threatening force or violence, threatening to disclose information regarding the debt to another, or misrepresent that the collection effort is from an attorney.